Looking for things to do in Columbia, MO? Here's the ULTIMATE list!

 Columbia, Missouri is best known more for its BBQ and being a “college town”.
 Home to three colleges, the whole college town feel and appeal are definitely driving factors in Columbia’s energy.
-But did you know it’s also been repeatedly named as one of the best towns to live in the United States – even if you’re not a student.
+But did you know it has been repeatedly named as one of the best towns to live in the United States – even if you’re not a student.
 Forbes also been dubbed Columbia as a top place to retire.
 So, if it’s one of the best towns to live in, is it also one of the best places to visit?

 Have you been to Columbia, Missouri?
 As I’ve been working on my Missouri Wine Travel Guide, I’ve been doing a little digging into things to do in the state and came across Columbia.
 The city is home to 200 restaurants, several breweries, 10 annual festivals and more than 70 city parks.
 There seems to be a lot of things to do in Columbia, Missouri…even for people who don’t live there.

 Top Things to do in Columbia, Missouri